THE SHIPYARD

 nearly the same cost.
 Given their

-limited facilities for welding the unique hull sections, the Tholians opted to
+limited facilities for welding the unique hull sections, the Tholians opted to devote all of their production effort

-devote all of their production effort toward the CW, dropping the DW class
+toward the CW, dropping the DW class after completing only the first

-Two ships were completed in this configuration.
-The third DW was equipped with photons, see
+this configuration.
+The third DW was

-As with other welded-hull Tholian ships, the DW
+welded-hull Tholian ships, the DW is not nimble and

-is not nimble and cannot land on planets.
+cannot land on planets.

 DWs may only be used in pinwheels (C14.0) with